-At the end of the fiscal year, the Library had \$4,718,664 invested in capital assets (net of accumulated depreciation) including the building, furniture, and equipment.
-During the fiscal year, additions to capital assets included building renovations and the purchase of furniture and books.
+At the end of the fiscal year, the Library had \$4,817,339 invested in capital assets (net of accumulated depreciation) including the building, furniture, and equipment.
+During the fiscal year, additions to capital assets included building renovations, books, and the purchase of a van for outreach.
 See Note 3 in the financial statements for more details related to the Library's capital assets.

 The Library has an obligation to pay accrued vacation pay in accordance with personnel policies.
-As of June 30, 2019, the dollar value of this liability was \$40,404, of which 100% is considered a current liability.
+As of June 30, 2020, the dollar value of this liability was \$54,704, of which 100% is considered a current liability.
 See Note 4 in the financial statements for more details related to the Library's long-term obligations.